 Harvard University Press, 2020.

-Interdisciplinary anthology of new work, co-edited with Jacob Remes.
-In progress.
+Interdisciplinary collection of new work, co-edited with Jacob Remes.
+Out for peer review.

 "The Complete Story of the Galveston Horror: Trauma, History, and the Great Storm of 1900,"

 Historical Reflections/Reflexions Historiques Vol. 41, No. 3 (Winter 2015, special issue on "History and Trauma")

 Revised version anthologized in Cindy Ermus, ed., Environmental Disaster in the Gulf South, (Baton Rouge: Louisiana State University Press, 2018.)